 A focus on Visitation Rights and possession schedules

-What I am thinking about specifically is language that allows for a process to go into place when a parent or child gets ill with the sickness that is set to last longer than A few days.
+I am thinking about language that allows for a process to go into place when a parent or child gets ill with a sickness that is set to last longer than A few days.
 For example, how would you and your spouse plan on resolving issues if you have to miss two or three weeks of Visitation time with your child due to your recuperating from the coronavirus?
-Rather than Leave this subject out of your orders and leave it up to you and your ex-spouse to consider this subject after your divorce I would build some language into your orders that allow for a concrete plan to go into place as far as how to resolve this issue.
+Rather than Leave this subject out of your orders and leave it up to you and your ex-spouse to consider this subject after your divorce, I would build some language into your orders that allow for a concrete plan to go into place as far as how to resolve this issue.